Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 A Rude Blow

-While an older woman often expects to have poor ovarian reserve, and is prepared for the fact that she may respond poorly to superovulation, when a young woman finds out she is a poor ovarian responder, this comes as a rude blow.
-Most young women expect that their eggs will be fine, because they are young and have regular cycles, but this is not always true.
+While an older woman often expects to have a poor ovarian reserve and is prepared for the fact that she may respond poorly to superovulation, when a young woman finds out she is a poor ovarian responder, this comes as a rude blow.
+Most young women expect that their eggs will be fine because they are young and have regular cycles, but this is not always true.

-Regular periods simply means that the eggs are good enough to produce enough hormones to have normal menstrual cycles; however, this does not mean that the egg quality is good enough to make a baby !
+Regular periods simply means that the eggs are good enough to produce enough hormones to have normal menstrual cycles; however, this does not mean that the egg quality is good enough to make a baby!
 Ovarian reserve is a biological variable, and egg quantity and quality in an individual woman can be average for her age, better than average, or worse than average.
-Women with poor egg quality are said to have poor ovarian reserve , poor ovarian function, or occult ovarian failure; and Dr Jansen has coined the term , oopause, to describe this condition.
+Women with poor egg quality are said to have a poor ovarian reserve, poor ovarian function, or occult ovarian failure; and Dr. Jansen has coined the term, oopause, to describe this condition.

 Time is of Essence

-Other fertility clinics have tried using rec FSH (recombinant gonadotropins) or GnRH antagonists, but neither of these help.
-In the past, doctors tried adding growth hormone injections (because of the "growth factors"this contained) , but this was of no use.
+Other fertility clinics have tried using rec FSH (recombinant gonadotropins) or GnRH antagonists, but neither of this help.
+In the past, doctors tried adding growth hormone injections (because of the "growth factors" this contained), but this was of no use.
 Interestingly, some doctors have gone back to using the natural cycle, or trying gentle stimulation with clomiphene for these women, since they don't see any benefit in spending hundreds of dollars just to get 2-3 more eggs for IVF.

-As a result of this mis-timing of the HCG shot, most of the eggs retrieved are immature, and fail to fertilise.
-These woman are then labeled as being poor ovarian responders , when in reality it is their doctors who are poor ovarian stimulators !
+As a result of this mistiming of the HCG shot, most of the eggs retrieved are immature and fail to fertilize.
+These women are then labeled as being poor ovarian responders when in reality it is their doctors who are poor ovarian stimulators!
 If they are superovulated properly in a good IVF clinic, their pregnancy rates are excellent.